hwipl/blog/drafts/network_configuration_with_netplan_and_ansible/README.md

 |        | int-br0  | ca:fe:ca:fe:22:01 | 1500 | Members: int0       |
 |        |          |                   |      |                     |
 | Node 3 | int0     | ca:fe:ca:fe:23:01 | 1500 | No bridge           |

+The IPv4 configuration of the network devices on these nodes is shown in the following table:

 | Node   | Device   | IPv4 Address | IPv4 Routes                  |
 |--------|----------|--------------|------------------------------|